risabhmishra/parking_management_system/README.md

 ## Description

-This repository gives an overview of designing an An Automated Parking Ticketing based Parking Management System using Python.
+This repository gives an overview of designing an Automated Parking Ticketing based Parking Management System using Python.
 The Parking Management System can create n number of parking slots in a parking lot.
 It will issue a parking ticket on entrance terminal and receive back the parking ticket on the exit terminal.
 The parking ticket will contain vehicle registration number of car, age of the driver driving the car and parking slot allocated to the car.
 The parking slot allocated to a car will always be the nearest